ambaker1/OpenSeesNotepadPlusPlus/README.md

 ## Autocompletion for Tcl and OpenSees functions:
   *Autocompletion of OpenSees and Tcl functions.*

-  Rename the OpenSeesAutoComplete.xml file to OpenSees.xml, and place it in the Program Files/Notepad++/autoCompletion folder.
+  Copy "OpenSees.xml" to the "autoCompletion" folder within your Notepad++ installation.
-  Restart Notepad++, make sure that autocompletion is turned on in *Settings -> Preferences -> Auto-Completion*.
+  Restart Notepad++, and make sure that autocompletion is turned on in *Settings -> Preferences -> Auto-Completion*.

 ## Running OpenSees in Notepad++:
   *Run a Tcl file in OpenSees directly from Notepad++.*